roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-05 ****** byTheTalkMan© But that was nothing compared to what she was about to see.
+But that was nothing compared to what she was about to see.
 She thought she had seen filth.
 She thought she had seen nastiness.
 She thought she had seen the nastiest sex possible.

  She had not seen Helena Cline in action.